Jump directly to the Content

 Japanese Art Finds Beauty in Imperfection

 According to Japanese legend, a young man named Sen no Rikyu sought to learn the elaborate set of customs known as the "Way of Tea."
-He went to tea master Takeno Joo, who tested the ...
+He went to tea master Takeno Joo, who ...

 [Read More]